unRob/joao/README.md

 # `joao`

-A very wip configuration manager.
+A very WIP configuration manager.
 Keeps config entries encoded as YAML in the filesystem, backs it up to 1Password, and syncs scrubbed copies to git. robots consume entries via 1Password Connect + Vault.

 ## Usage